amdghasemi/amdghasemi.github.io/_pages/ML4Eng_ECE601_Sp24.md

 - **Graph Neural Networks (GNNs)**: Recognizing the importance of graph-structured data in engineering applications, we delved into GNNs, exploring how they can model relationships and interactions in complex systems, from social networks to molecular structures.

+- **TinyML and Machine Learning on the Edge**: Developing efficient, low-power ML models capable of operating on resource-constrained devices.
+This module covers:
+  1) **Introduction to TinyML**: Provides an overview of the Tiny Machine Learning (TinyML) field, its significance, and its applications in real-world scenarios where computing resources are limited.
+  2) **Quantization and Pruning**: Discusses techniques for reducing model size and computational requirements, making them suitable for edge devices.
+Students will learn about quantization methods to lower precision and pruning strategies to remove unnecessary weights.
+  3) **Neural Architecture Search (NAS)**: Explores NAS methodologies for automatically designing optimal neural network architectures for specific tasks, emphasizing efficiency and performance on edge devices.
+  4) **Practical Applications**: Includes hands-on projects and case studies demonstrating the deployment of ML models on edge devices, such as smart sensors and IoT devices, to solve engineering challenges with real-time data processing and analysis.

 - **Large Language Models (LLMs)**: The course provided an in-depth look at the architecture, training, and applications of Large Language Models, such as GPT and BERT.
 Students learned about the transformative potential of LLMs in generating human-like text, understanding language, and automating tasks in various engineering domains.

 - **Reinforcement Learning**: We covered the principles of reinforcement learning, including strategy optimization and decision-making in dynamic environments, applicable in robotics and automated systems.